 CUE STEAMpunk Playground

-Top STEAM teachers will lead on-going, hands-on sessions featuring tools like: robots and flying drones, Minecraft, 3D printing coding and programming as well as giving away "quick start" lesson plans that work at grade levels from Kindergarten through college.
+Top STEAM teachers will lead on-going, hands-on sessions featuring tools like robots and flying drones, Minecraft, 3D printing coding, and programming as well as share "quick start" lesson plan resources that work at grade levels from Kindergarten through college.
 Stop by to see the future of teaching that you can join right now at the CUE STEAMpunk Playground.
 Learn by doing!
 Learn by building!
-Open Thursday, Friday & Saturday during the National Conference.
+Open Thursday, Friday and Saturday during the National Conference.

 Since 2001, students have participated at the CUE Conference, sharing their technology-integrated curriculum projects with conference attendees.
 Over the years, projects have explored how technology has made a difference for California students.
 The Showcase has been re-imagined to reflect today’s focus on STEAM, the Maker Movement and Common Core.
 Along with these changes, comes a new title – CUE Student-Powered Showcase (SPS).
 Students will undertake activities that challenge their minds, and perhaps, their bodies.
 Get interactive with students on Saturday creating and learning together!